What is IaaS in cloud computing?

 - Excellent scalability

-- Can run when the server goes down
+- It can run when the server goes down